alefragnani/vscode-project-manager/README.md

 ]
 ```

-> For now, only `name` and `rootPath` are usefull.
+> For now, only `name` and `rootPath` are useful.
 The `paths` and `group` fields are there to be used in the future by two new features: [Support multiple folders in the same project](https://github.com/alefragnani/vscode-project-manager/issues/46) and [Contextual Structure for Projects](https://github.com/alefragnani/vscode-project-manager/issues/50) .

 You can use a special variable called `$home` while defining any `path`.
 It's useful if you sync your projects between different machines, because it will be replaced by the HOME folder.